X

 What to Expect:

-• Hands-on demonstrations, cooking classes, and food & wine tastings
+• Hands-on demonstrations, cooking classes, and tastings

 • A magical Ramah Darom style Shabbat experience

-• Delicious kosher meals, snacks, and beverages
+• Delicious kosher meals, snacks, and beverages (including mixed cocktails, mocktails, and wine)

 • Fun camp classic activities